robcolbert/gablocked/README.md

 Simply press `Ctrl+C` to exit the web server.
 The resolved data remains in your local database.
 You can upload a fresh JSON document at any time.
 The system will resolve all User IDs and update your local database.
 Even if your block list hasn't changed, you may need to re-resolve the profiles.

+A job queue is used to manage the process of resolving the list of User IDs that have blocked you.
+While it is running, you will be shown the Job Status page.
+Use the Refresh button to see the current progress.
+Return to Home when all users have been resolved (waiting is zero).

 ## Dependencies

 - [MongoDB](https://mongodb.com) is used for local storage of Gab user profile data.